Anton blood group antigen

 The Anton blood group antigen is a cell surface receptor found on some human red blood cells.
 It has been observed to play a role in Haemophilus influenzae infections.
 Studies showed that bacterium can adhere to this receptor and cause human red blood cells to agglutinate.

+In 1985, this antigen was found to be the same as another called Wj, so it is usually referred as AnWj.
+In 1991, a study of a family with the trait showed that the phenotype indeed had an inherited character independent of other human blood group systems and in 2024, it was found that the inherited AnWj-negative blood group phenotype is caused by homozygosity for a deletion in the MAL gene that encodes the expression of the Myelin and lymphocyte (MAL) protein.